 So, is there anything to all this, or is citrus peel just a folk remedy with a nice placebo effect?
 Let’s take a look.

-Is There Anything in Citrus Peel That Makes it Effective?
+Is There Anything in Citrus Peel That Makes it Beneficial?

 Chemists have identified a handful of compounds in citrus peel that have shown a wide array of benefits in animal and human studies.
 In this article, we’re going to limit ourselves to four of the most promising ones: